Princess Dorothea Charlotte of Brandenburg-Ansbach

 Dorothea Charlotte of Brandenburg-Ansbach (28 November 1661 – 15 November 1705) was a German noblewomen, and by her marriage to Ernest Louis, Landgravine consort of Hesse-Darmstadt.
 The marriage took place on 1 December 1687.

 Life

-Dorothea Charlotte was a daughter of the Albert II, Margrave of Brandenburg-Ansbach (1620–1667), from his second marriage to Sophia Margaret of Oettingen-Oettingen (1634–1664), daughter of Joachim Ernest of Oettingen-Oettingen.
+Born into the Brandenburg-Ansbach line of the House of Hohenzollern, Dorothea Charlotte was the seventh child and elder daughter of Albert II, Margrave of Brandenburg-Ansbach and Countess Sophia Margaret of Oettingen-Oettingen, daughter of Joachim Ernest of Oettingen-Oettingen (1612-1659) and Countess Anna Sibilla von Solms-Sonnenwalde.

-On 1 December 1687 she married Ernest Louis, Landgrave of Hesse-Darmstadt.
-He was under the guardianship of his mother, Elisabeth Dorothea of Saxe-Gotha-Altenburg until 1688.
+On 1 December 1687 she married Ernest Louis, Landgrave of Hesse-Darmstadt, as his first wife.
+At the time of their marriage, he was still under the guardianship of his mother, Elisabeth Dorothea of Saxe-Gotha-Altenburg until 1688, when Ernst Louis came of age.

 Dorothea Charlotte was a pietist and exerted some influence upon the affairs of state in favour of the pietists in the first years of her marriage.
 In cooperation with Philipp Jakob Spener, whose patron she became, she promoted pietism at the court and the local University.
 After her death, Ernest Louis turned against pietism.

-She died in 1705 and was buried in the City Church in Darmstadt.